bnmnetp/PelicanBlog/content/Travel/galapagos-day2.md

 After we got back on the ship we had time to relax with a happy hour drink and enjoy the amazing sunset.

 ![](/images/Galapagos/tagus_sunset.jpg)

+Up next was a delicious dinner where we watched one of our exhausted fellow passengers fall asleep right at her table with conversation and laughter going on all around her.

+After dinner there was a small party to celebrate crossing the equator on our way around the north end of Isabella island.
+We were all encouraged to do the limbo and imitate one of our favorite Galapagos animals.
+As a group we did the blue footed boobie dance, and narrowly lost the contest to a couple imitating sea lions.